-The most important bird habitat is the wetland near the Water Treatment works ("Pond 6") just off the main Atlantis Road (photo 3).
-These always contain (fresh) water and islands where wetland birds can roost.
+The most important bird habitat is the wetland near the Water Treatment works just off the main Atlantis Road (photo 2).
+These pans always contain (fresh) water and islands where wetland birds can roost.
 In the central sections, the line runs parallel with the R27 but also through alien vegetation - again bird-poor habitat.
 Some raptors are likely to use the existing lines for perching and hunting, and Steppe Buzzards Buteo vulpinus often hunt the road verge for mice.

 In the southern sections, the proposed line runs through pristine fynbos vegetation within the Koeberg Nature reserve, constituting only 2 km of the total 7 km line.
-This area, however, supports indigenous bird species such as prinias, sunbirds, sugarbirds, robins and Black Harriers (which breed here: RE Simmons unpubl data).
-Other raptors are likely to occur here and indeed were recorded in our site visit.
+This area, however, supports indigenous bird species such as prinias, sunbirds, sugarbirds, robins and Black Harriers Circus maurus (which breed here: RE Simmons unpubl data).
+Other raptors are likely to occur here and, indeed, were recorded in our site visit (photos 6 and 7).